afurkank/enocta-internship-utilities/Create Embeddings/README.md

 # How to use

-You can find how to use the file at "example_usage.py"
+You can find how to create embeddings from the CSV file at "example_usage.py"

-Also, do
+Don't forget to do

 `pip install -r requirements.txt`